 Well-known as a racecar driving enthusiast, Simon Cowell, creator of American Idol and X-Factor, owns a Bugatti.

-This car is clearly one of its kind, and one of the most expensive and the fastest car in the world.
+This car is clearly one of a kind and one of the most expensive and fastest cars in the world.

 Hennessey Venom GT

 The Venom GT is either just as fast or faster than the Bugatti, depending on how the speeds are calculated.

 With the capability of going 0 to 60 in 2.5 seconds, it kicks up more than dust.
 It made the news when American Idol judge and major rock-and-roller Steven Tyler bought one.